SeptismJustinn/GADisplay/README.md

 ```

 5. Start the server via `flask run` (for development) or via a WSGI server.
-6. Create tables via the .sql file included in the repo.
+6. Tables should be automatically created, otherwise create tables via the .sql file included in the repo.
 7. Call upon the Course_Types, Days_Schedules, Roles and Rooms seed endpoints to prime the database.
 8. Use psql to assign your selected account admin/user role (role in the app, not role in the database) and begin exploring the app!